 This is a form of communication that mostly comes in the fashion of writings.
 In the past, this would have been letters, but in the cyber world, we are talking about text.

-Your “letter” will then be instantly sent to the recipient, no-fuss, no-frills, and no postage to pay for.
+Your “letter” will then be instantly sent to the recipient, with no fuss, no-frills, and no postage to pay for.
 Getting started with email is also pretty easy, and there are plenty of free services that you can sign up with:

 2) INSTANT MESSAGING & TEXTING